 My Brother, My Brother and Me

-Sometimes the best cure for road trip boredom is pure, childlike giggling, which is exactly why we’re including My Brother, My Brother and Me on this list.
+Sometimes the only cure for road boredom is childlike euphoria, which is why we’re including MBMBaM on this list.
 Hosted by your eldest brother Justin McElroy, your middlest brother Travis McElroy, and your sweet little baby brother Griffin McElroy, the show is a wild ride into the goof-filled minds of three siblings who spend “roughly five-sixths of an hour each week” doling out advice they have absolutely no business giving.
-The format of the show is simple: They cull questions from the existential dumpster fire that is Yahoo Answers, mix in some listener questions submitted via email, and spend the next 50 or so minutes turning it all into a sweet brew of totally inactionable advice.
+The format of the show is simple: They cull questions from the existential dumpster fire that is Yahoo Answers, mix in some listener questions submitted via email, and spend the next 50 or so minutes turning it all into a sweet brew of totally unactionable advice.
 The real charm of the show, though, is the wild tangents the three go on as their responses inevitably morph into rants, oversharing, parody songs, and displays of pop-culture-reference one-upmanship.
-You absolutely should start this show at the beginning, as the ever-evolving canon of ridiculous characters, scenarios, and reflections on Scott Bakula are too rich to miss any second of.
-Past episodes have included such wonders as a Lin-Manuel Miranda visit that culminates in a three-part harmony performance of “Fugue for Brotherhorns” (a parody song written by Miranda and set to the tune of Guys and Dolls’ “Fugue for Tinhorns”), “The McElroy Family Fun Hour Brought to You by Totino’s” (in which Griffin’s plan for a “pizza roll power hour” goes as well as you’d expect), and one episode where they give up on advice altogether and engage in an hour-long sharing sesh.
-The show just passed its 400th episode, so buckle in for a long, beautiful journey.
+Starting this trip anywhere but the beginning would be a full sin, as the ever-evolving canon of characters, scenarios, and reflections on Scott Bakula are too rich to miss even one precious second of.
+Past episodes have included such wonders as the three brothers being completely pwned by Al Roker at the premier of Jimmy Buffet’s musical, “The McElroy Family Fun Hour Brought to You by Totino’s,” and so many Lin-Manual Miranda-related delights to list.
+The show has over 400 episodes, so buckle in for a long, beautiful journey.
 You might not get any actual advice from this advice-cast, but we promise you’ll be a better person for listening.

 The NoSleep Podcast